Features: Birding — Fall Colors — Lake — Spring — Views — Wildflowers — Wildlife

 There are several alpine routes that can be connected from the summit, linking up with the East Fork Trail #56

 and Lost Lake Trail #91

-, as well as the Wheeler Peak Trail #90 leading to Frazer Mountain and Bull-of-the-Woods Mountain.
+, and the Wheeler Peak Trail #90 leading to Frazer and Bull-of-the-Woods mountains.
 There is a primitive route traversing the ridge around the Williams Lake Basin that allows summits of Simpson Peak, West Simpson, Sin Nombre, Lake Fork, and Kachina Peaks before descending into Twining and the Village of Taos Ski Valley.
-This route can be accomplished during a long day and requires Class 3 climbing, as well as experience navigating unmarked terrain.
+This route can be accomplished during a long day, it requires Class 3 climbing as well as experience navigating unmarked terrain.

 Various wildflowers, groundcovers, subalpine conifers, and firs native to the Sangre de Cristo Mountains can all be enjoyed along this route.
 Common animal sightings include bighorn sheep, marmots, pika, chipmunks, and squirrels.
 Deer, elk, bears, mountain lions, bobcats, and pine martens are present and may be observed occasionally.